Translational Public Health Nutrition

 translational clinic.

-A Substack publication — essays at the intersection of clinical nutrition, population metabolic health, and the implementation systems that connect (or fail to connect) the two.
+A Medium publication — essays at the intersection of clinical nutrition, population metabolic health, and the implementation systems that connect (or fail to connect) the two.

 By Dhriti Gaur · New York